stashed/docs/docs/concepts/crds/restoresession.md

 > Note: Stash stores absolute path of the backed up files.
 Hence, your restored volume must be mounted on the same `mountPath` as the original volume.
 Otherwise, the backed up files will not be restored into your desired volume.

-- **spec.target.volumeClaimTemplates :** `spec.target.volumeClaimTemplates` specifies a list of PVC templates that will be created by restoring data from respective VolumeSnapshots.
-You have to set `spec.dataSource` section to the respective VolumeSnapshot.
-You can templatize `spec.dataSource.name` section.
-Stash will resolve the template and dynamically creates respective PVCs and initialize them from respective VolumeSnapshots.
-Use this field only if `spec.driver` is set to `VolumeSnapshotter`.
-For more details on how to restore PVCs from VolumeSnapshot, please visit [here](/docs/guides/latest/volume-snapshot/restore.md).
+- **spec.target.volumeClaimTemplates :** You can specify a list of PVC template using `spec.target.volumeClaimTemplates` field.
+Stash will create those PVCs then it will restore the desired data into them.
+Then, you can use those PVCs to deploy your desired workload.

-- **spec.target.replicas :** `spec.target.replicas` used to specify the number of replicas of a StatefulSet whose PVCs was snapshotted by `VolumeSnapshotter`.
-Stash uses this field to dynamically create the desired number of PVCs and initialize them from respective VolumeSnapshots.
-Use this field only if `spec.driver` is set to `VolumeSnapshotter` and `spec.target.volumeClaimTemplates` specified PVC template of a StatefulSet.
+- **spec.target.replicas :** If you want to restore the volumes of a StatefulSet through `spec.target.volumeClaimTemplate` field, you can specify the number of replicas of the StatefulSet using `spec.target.replicas`.
+In this case, you have to use `${POD_ORDINAL}` variable suffix in the claim name.
+Stash will replace that variable with respective ordinal and it will create the volumes for each replica.
+For more details, please visit [here](/docs/guides/latest/advanced-use-case/clone-pvc.md#clone-the-volumes-of-a-satefulset).

 #### spec.repository